-Prince Charles joins popstar Cheryl to see Newcastle charity work
+Prince Charles joins pop star Cheryl to see Newcastle charity work

 He also unveiled a plaque commemorating the Metro's anniversary.

-Earlier as he arrived in Newcastle he talked to staff from Gateshead-based charity Changing Lives.
+Earlier, as he arrived in Newcastle, he talked to staff from Gateshead-based charity Changing Lives.

 It helps people experiencing homelessness, sexual exploitation and addiction as well as mental health problems.